abrzmhnds/Conjur-in-Jenkins/README.md

 2. Load the sample policy

    Load the provided sample policy into Conjur built-in `root` policy to create the resources for the Jenkins.

-Load jenkins-host
+   Load jenkins-host.
+Here to see how to setup jenkins host with docker nginx reverse proxy https://gitlab.com/abriza_mahandis/docker-nginx-reverse-proxy.git
    ```
    docker-compose exec client conjur policy load root policy/jenkins-host.yml > jenkins-host
    ```